-Her stay at Oneness University for almost a year was all about self-realizations.
-She understood about aloneness and its significance, the deeper understanding of the reasons why her relationships were failing, fake friendships vs real friendships etc. Wrong lifestyle which resulted in diseases and the worst of all; Cancer.
+Her stay at Oneness University for almost a year was all about self-realization.
+She understood about aloneness and its significance, the deeper understanding of the reasons why her relationships were failing, fake friendships vs real friendships, etc. A wrong lifestyle which resulted in diseases and the worst of all; Cancer.

 Seeking Meaning of Life

-“Ancient Egyptians believe that upon death soul was asked two
+“Ancient Egyptians believe that upon death the soul was asked two profound questions;

 First: Did you bring Joy?

 Second: Did you find Joy?”

 I was asking these questions to myself as well.
 The answer was; I am on my way. ?

 Similarly, she has asked us the readers a question; are you the kind of person you’d like to be with?
 Are you the friend people would seek out for the company?
 Indeed, a thoughtful question to be asked, isn’t it?